 My research focuses on the intersections between political economy and culture.
 My publications span the areas of cultural policy, visual culture, cultural economy and psychoanalytical theory.
-My forthcoming book, Eros and Economy: Jung, Deleuze, Sexual Difference focuses on the gendered nature of discourses in aesthetics and political economy, while in the past I have explored topics such as the creative city, the cosmopolitan nature of Canadian cultural policy and design discourses.
+My book, Eros and Economy: Jung, Deleuze, Sexual Difference focuses on the gendered nature of discourses in aesthetics and political economy, while in the past I have explored topics such as the creative city, the cosmopolitan nature of Canadian cultural policy and design discourses.

 Student Opportunities / Supervising

 I am willing to supervise graduate students in the areas of cultural economy, art, architecture, the museum, design discourses, cultural policy and the creative city.

 Eros and Economy: Jung, Deleuze, Sexual Difference.
 (Routledge, 2017), 217pp.

 This is Not an Art Book (TINA).
 (Also Collective/Design Tennis, 2016), 208pp.

 The Paradox of Continental Production.
 Ithaca: Cornell University Press, 1992.

 Jenkins, B., A Guaranteed Basic Income and the Aesthetics of Existence.
 Journal of Cultural Economy.
 12:1, 21-35, 2019.